English novel: 20th century

 Angela Carter (1940–1992) was a novelist and journalist, known for her feminist, magical realism, and picaresque works.
 Writing from the 1960s until the 1980s, her novels include, The Infernal Desire Machines of Doctor Hoffman (1972) and Nights at the Circus (1984).
-Margaret Drabble (born 1939) is a novelist, biographer and critic, who has published from the 1960s until this century.
+Margaret Drabble (born 1939) is a novelist, biographer, and critic, who has published from the 1960s until this century.
 Her older sister, A. S. Byatt (born 1936) is best known for Possession published in 1990.

-Among popular novelists Daphne Du Maurier wrote Rebecca, a mystery novel, in 1938 and W. Somerset Maugham (1874–1965) Of Human Bondage (1915), a strongly autobiographical novel, is generally agreed to be his masterpiece.
-In genre fiction Agatha Christie was an important writer of crime novels, short stories and plays, best remembered for her 80 detective novels and her successful West End theatre plays.
+Among popular novelists Daphne Du Maurier wrote Rebecca, a mystery novel, in 1938 and W. Somerset Maugham’s (1874–1965) Of Human Bondage (1915), a strongly autobiographical novel, is generally agreed to be his masterpiece.
+In genre fiction Agatha Christie was an important writer of crime novels, short stories, and plays, best remembered for her 80 detective novels and her successful West End theatre plays.
 Christie's novels include Murder on the Orient Express (1934), Death on the Nile (1937), and And Then There Were None (1939).
 Another popular writer during the Golden Age of detective fiction was Dorothy L. Sayers, while Georgette Heyer created the historical romance genre.

 Contemporary novelists

-Martin Amis (born 1949) is one of the most prominent of contemporary British novelists.
+Martin Amis (1949 to 2023) was one of the most prominent of contemporary British novelists.
 His best-known novels are Money (1984) and London Fields (1989).
 Pat Barker (born 1943) has won many awards for her fiction.

 Novelist and screenwriter Ian McEwan (born 1948) is another of contemporary Britain's most highly regarded writers.
 His works include The Cement Garden (1978) and Enduring Love (1997), which was made into a film.
 In 1998 McEwan won the Booker Prize with Amsterdam, while Atonement (2001) was made into an Oscar-winning film.
 McEwan was awarded the Jerusalem Prize in 2011.
+Jeanette Winterson’s (born 1959) novels explore themes of sexuality and religion, such as Oranges Are Not the Only Fruit (1985) and Sexing the Cherry (1989).